saideep21/6ixplore-web1/README.md

 # 6ixplore - Discover locally, instantly

-This repo is the home of our website for recruitment purposes.
-Please read the below instructions.
+This repo is the home of our website for 6ixplore.
+If you'd like to contribute, please read the instructions below.

-<strong>NOTE:</strong> Maintenance and updates are done regularly for enchancements to interface and code base.
+<strong>NOTE:</strong> Maintenance and updates are done regularly for enhancements to front-end interface and code quality.

 - Refer to [todo.txt](./todo.txt) for TODOs
-- Refer to [text.md](./text.md) for copy changes
+- Refer to [text.md](./text.md) for copywriting changes

 Built with: